soapia/kwk-level-2-lecture-011-jquery-object-interaction-teacher-l2/README.md

 # jQuery Methods and Animations

-**NOTE:** This lecture makes use of starter code found in `index.html`, `index.css`, `index.js`.
+**NOTE:** The majority of this lecture makes use of starter code found in `index.html`, `index.css`, `index.js`.
 Unlike the previous materials, we have included all the relative imports, (jQuery, the stylesheet, and our script), in `index.html`.
 Still, take a moment to show students the files and remind them where we are importing them and why we have to in `index.html`.

 ## Objectives